jeffangama/spfx/README.md

   ### LEARNING

-  Error : The promise is any, the header shall be metadata
+  Error : The promise is type Any, shall be an array ISPList[], the header shall be metadata instead of verbose
 ```typescript
   private _getHappenings(): Promise<any>{
     let url = this.context.pageContext.web.absoluteUrl + `/_api/lists/getbytitle('Pages')/items`;